SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 45. It is possible that your film may be selected for a touring programme only and not the competitive programme.

 46. Stills and clips of selected films (under 10% of the total length of the film*) will be used for Encounters publications, festival trailer, press and TV coverage.
-Encounters reserves the right to include your film in up to four preview screenings to promote the festival.
+Encounters reserves the right to include your film in screenings to promote the festival.

-47. The festival will publish the email for a previously agreed contact (usually the Primary Contact) and/or Distributor on the AVA and in the festival catalogue.
+47. The festival will publish the email for a previously agreed contact (usually the Primary Contact) and/or Distributor in the video library and festival catalogue.

-51. Please ensure all details, descriptions and information is as accurate as possible at time of submission.
+49. Please ensure all details, descriptions and information are as accurate as possible at time of submission.
 The information submitted to the submission platform will be used both in the online programme and in the printed catalogue, and by submitting your information you are confirming that the information is correct and authorised to be published if your film is selected.
-If requested later amendments will be made if possible, but this is not guaranteed.
+Later amendments cannot be guaranteed.

 DELIVERY INSTRUCTIONS FOR SELECTED FILMS